andre-wells/andre-wells/README.md

 📍 Korbicom (Korbitec Inc)\
 📆 Nov 2010 - Aug 2011
   - **Roles and Responsibilities**\
-  I supported, maintained and implemented new features for a Document Automation system, supporting the legal industry.\
+  I supported, maintained and implemented new features for a Document Automation system called ACL, which supported the legal industry.\
   I provided second line support for issues and aided our internal Template Authoring team.\
   I built and maintained integrations into the product, communicating with Legal Practice Management and Accounting systems through a variety of technologies (SQL, SDKs and service based APIs).
   - **Technologies and Skills**\